-Tennessee Gov. Bill Lee has made his viewpoints clear on casinos.
-He believes this form of gambling is destructive and doesn’t plan to regulate live or online casinos.
+Tennessee Gov. Bill Lee has made his view on casinos clear.
+He believes this form of gambling is destructive.
+Thus, he has no plans to regulate live or online casinos.

 This is in contrast to other forms of gambling.
 In May 2019, online sports betting in Tennessee became legal and regulated.
 Betting on horse races, lottery games, daily fantasy sports (DFS) and limited charity gambling are also legal in the Volunteer State.

 In addition, Tennessee visitors and residents can enjoy slots and other casino games online at legal, regulated sites, such as Chumba Casino and LuckyLand Slots.
 These sites use sweepstakes gambling laws to provide games and are becoming increasingly popular.